 What Are The Main Differences Between A Bowflex Max Trainer And A Bowflex Elliptical?

-With the main difference between the two being that the Max Trainer combines the movements of an elliptical with a stepper, it may at first glance seem like that is going to be the more effective machine.
+The main difference between the two is that the Max Trainer combines the movements of an elliptical with a stepper, it may at first glance seem like that is going to be the more effective machine.

 Functionality And Performance

 We’ll start with the most important element, which is how effective the machines actually are.

 For a hybrid machine, the Max Trainer does remarkably well at providing a solid workout, covering elements of what make both steppers and ellipticals staples of the cardio industry around the world.

 With numerous resistance levels and pre-set workouts, it provides a challenging workout for users of all abilities.